Deadline: 30th June 2024 (23:59 BST)

 7.11.1 Please do not install D-rings, protrusions, or hanging fixtures as they may damage the Entries during transport.
 You can tape them on the back of the frame and they will be installed by the Gallery’s team.

 8.1.
 The first three winners shall be awarded the opportunity to engage in a residency programme.
-The location of this changes every year (please visit the “International Artists Residency Programme Page” for more information).
+The location of the residency changes every year (please visit the “International Artists Residency Programme Page” for more information).
 The length of the Residency is of 1 month.

 8.2.
 You shall be liable for any travel arrangements to and from the location of the residency.
 This is usually organised at least 3 months from the date of its beginning.
 The Gallery may arrange a suitable date for the residency with You in order to accommodate potential specific needs and availability.